By 2024, all EU member states must make a Digital Identity Wallet available to every citizen who wants one.

 From providing electronic signatures to paying fines or accessing health services, EU citizens will use the eIDAS wallet in every Member State and generate millions of authentications daily.

-This paper seeks to provide a background to the European project, changes from the initial eIDAS regulation, and to explain how the new system will impact citizens, private businesses and public sector organisations.
+This paper provides a background to the European project, changes from the initial eIDAS regulation, and explains how the new system will impact citizens, private businesses and public sector organisations.

 • The main evolutions between the initial eIDAS regulation and eIDAS 2